juxor/afaq/markdown/secG4.md

 to the _"authoritaire"_ Marx than Proudhon and, like Marx, opened the door to various kinds of domination and restrictions on individual self-government within anarchism.
 Again we see a support for contract theory creating authoritarian, not libertarian, relationships between people.
-Simply out, the social relationships produced by wage labour shares far too much in common with those created by the state **not** to be of concern to any genuine libertarian.
+Simply put, the social relationships produced by wage labour share far too much in common with those created by the state **not** to be of concern to any genuine libertarian.
 Arguing that it is based on consent is as unconvincing as those who defend the state in similar terms.